 To Date one of the single best days of my life.
 What’s a trip to the Whitsunday’s without visiting the famous Whitehaven beach?
 Nothing, a trip to the Whitsundays would be nothing without visiting Whitehaven.
 So if you don’t have the time or the budget for an overnight sailing trip on the Whitsundays just make sure the day trip you take goes to Whitehaven beach!

-Whitehaven beach has been voted the second best beach in the world according to Flight Network in 2018.
+Whitehaven beach has been voted the second-best beach in the world according to Flight Network in 2018.
 In my opinion, it should be the first but I’ve never been too Shipwreck Beach in Zakynthos, Greece which has voted the first!
+It’s certainly one of, if not, the best beach in Australia!
 Whitehaven Beach is a heavenly oasis that has its visitors speechless as they look on down at captivating swirls and aqua blue waters.
 Hike up to Hill Inlet first for a view that will take your breath away.
 After you’ve captured those amazing photographs that you’ll be able to look back for years to come, the crew take you down onto the beach itself for more fun!

 There are so many reasons that Whitehaven Beach is so famous.
 Alongside its natural tranquillity and beauty, it’s also famous for its sand.
 The sand found on Whitehaven Beach is the purest sand in the world made up of 99% Silica!
 If you’re not sure what means then glass has 100% silica!